 In January 2011, the FDA requested that we conduct additional clinical studies of AFREZZA using our next-generation inhaler.
-In early May 2011, we held an End-of-Review meeting with the agency to discuss the protocols for the additional studies and, during this meeting, we believe that we achieved an understanding of what the FDA would accept for consideration of approval of AFREZZA.
-We plan to work closely with the FDA in our effort to ensure that future clinical studies address the agency's requests.
-There can be no assurance that we will be able to satisfy all of the FDA's requirements or that the FDA will find our proposed approach to future clinical studies acceptable.
+In early May 2011, we held an End-of-Review meeting with the agency to discuss the protocols for the additional studies and we will meet again with the FDA on August 10, 2011 in an effort to reach agreement on the final proposed protocols for the requested studies.
+We plan to work closely with the FDA in our effort to ensure that our clinical studies address the agency's requests for additional information about AFREZZA.
+There can be no assurance that we will be able to satisfy all of the FDA's requirements or that the FDA will find our proposed approach to these clinical studies acceptable.
 The FDA could also again request that we conduct additional clinical trials to provide sufficient data for approval of the NDA.
 There can be no assurance that we will obtain approval of the NDA in a timely manner or at all.